Jar Lifter- For removing jars from boiling water easily

 Jar Wrench- for effortlessly removing sticky lids, or tightening hot lids

 Clean Spoons- for scooping out any excess filling from the jar to leave proper headspace

 Clean Lint-Free Cloth- for wiping away any excess moisture from the rim and threads of the jar before applying the 2-piece lids

 Ball Canning Jars- quality jars that will keep your goods fresh & can be re-used year after year

 Fruit Fresh or Citric Acid Powder or lemon Juice- this is used to treat fruits to prevent them from browning and help them to remain "pretty" rather than darkening.

-There are a number of ways to obtain these items, if you're extremely thrifty or low on cash, keep an eye out during summer yard sales, Craigslist, local swap/barter newspaper listings, etc. You might be able to borrow them for a few days from a relative.
+There are a number of ways to obtain these items, if you're extremely thrifty or low on cash, keep an eye out during summer yard sales, Craigslist, local swap/barter newspaper listings,

 However, if you plan on canning every year, it's worth it to invest in good quality canning supplies.
 It will make canning considerably easier and is worth the small initial investment.

 Canning Kits often come with: Jar Lifter, Jar Funnel, Lid Lifter, Jar Wrench, tongs for around $12.